ackasaber/competitive/README.md

 The online judges restrict solutions to a single file per solution.
 Therefore there is no inter-file structure of any kind and the code is just an Eclipse project with a bunch of files.
-The only structure is on the task origin.
+The only structure is by the task origin.
 Any particular solution can be run in Eclipse by pressing Alt+Shift+X, J with the solution Java file focused.

+Note that while the classes are placed in packages, the online judges don't support it, so sending the solution would require deleting the package declaration line.

 JDK 21 was used, but not necessarily its newest features.